Skip to main content

 PRP Therapy

-Platelet-rich plasma (PRP) therapy uses the growth and healing factors found in a patient’s blood to promote healing in the injury site.
+Platelet-rich plasma (PRP) therapy uses a patient’s blood growth and healing factors to promote healing at the injury site.
 The doctor isolates platelets from the patient’s blood plasma, processes and concentrates them, and reinjects them into the area of injury.

 Platelets are the body’s natural defense against damage.
 At the onset of any injury, the platelets release 10 Growth Factors and send chemical signals to attract healing components and help rebuild the damage.
 They also produce a web-like scaffolding called fibrin that supports the development of new tissues.

 PRP is a popular treatment for orthopedic, spine, and sports-related injuries.
-The process is performed within 45 minutes and is an outpatient procedure, meaning you can go home right after the treatment.
+The process is performed within 45 minutes and is outpatient, meaning you can go home right after the treatment.

 Cell-Based Therapies